Beckn-One/DEG/docs/implementation-guides/v2/EV_Charging_V0.8-draft.md

 1. **beckn:orderItemAttributes:**
    1. Returned by the BPP to confirm item-specific technical and commercial details.
-   2. It validates that the selected charger (pe-charging-01) supports the requested specifications —connector type (CCS2), power (30 kW), current type (AC), and tariff (₹18 / kWh).
+   2. It validates that the selected charger (pe-charging-01) supports the requested specifications —connector type (CCS2), power (30 kW), current type (AC), and tariff (₹45 / kWh).
    3. This ensures that the buyer and provider are aligned before moving to booking.
 2. **Beckn:totals:**
    1. Contains the computed **estimated price summary** based on the selection.
    2. It includes total cost and detailed **breakup** of charges such as session cost and service fee.
    3. This is a **pre-confirmation cost estimate**, enabling the buyer to review pricing before proceeding to init.
-3. **Beckn:fulfillment:**
-   1. Reaffirms the session slot (start and end time) and vehicle details, confirming charger compatibility and availability window as validated by the provider.

 Recommendations for BPP: